 a our five-module framework adapted from Goswami (2006).
 Results from the b full shape and c shape residual datasets.
 A CR coefficient of 1.0 indicates no modularity while decreasing values indicate increasing modularity.
 The observed CR value is compared to a distribution of 1,000 permutations in which the landmarks assigned to modules in a are randomly resampled.

-Table 1 Modularity tests using pairwise Mantel comparisons
+Table 1: Modularity tests using pairwise Mantel comparisons of PCA-based distance matrices of all modules, and Mantel r statistic.

-The upper triangle (values above the dashes) reports Mantel r statistics for pairwise comparisons between cranial modules (Fig. 4a).
 An r statistic of 1 indicates a strong correlation and 0 indicates no correlation.
-The lower triangle (values below the dashes) reports p values, the Bonferroni (1936) method corrected for multiple comparisons.
-[WORTH REPORTING R STATISTICS FROM PHYLO.MODULARITY ANALYSIS IN LOWER DIAGONAL INSTEAD OF 0.01 THROUGHOUT?]
+The upper triangle reports statistics for pairwise comparisons between cranial modules of the full dataset, the lower triangle reports r statistics for the lower dataset.
+The values in brackets are p values, adjusted by Bonferroni (1936) corrections for multiple comparisons.